Updated 18 January 2021

 Preventing the spread of infection on our Inpatient Unit in our highest priority.
 To protect our patients, their visitors and our colleagues we are closely following the guidance of the Government and our local NHS Trust.
 This is reviewed daily, so please check this information regularly.

-Two nominated visitors (who must be aged over 12 years) can visit a patient receiving symptom control after 2pm for up to six hours each day the patient is staying with us.
-All other family and friends can be supported to keep connected via telephone and video conferencing with the support of our dedicated Family Liaison team.
+Patients receiving symptom control are unable to accept any visitors.
+Our dedicated Family Liaison team are dedicated to supporting patients and their loved ones to keep connected during their stay via telephone and video conferencing.
 To arrange this or speak to a member of the team please call on 01622 792200 ext 210 between 9:00am and 2:00pm.

 If a patient is at the end of their life and shows no signs of COVID-19, two designated people (who must be aged over 12 years) can visit the patient.
 These must be the same people for the entire duration of the patients stay.